k2view-academy/K2View-Academy/articles/19_Broadway/actors/05_db_actors.md

 * **command**, select INSERT, UPDATE or UPSERT from the dropdown list.
 * **schema**, **table**, either type it in or click the **DB** button to select it from the DB Table Selection popup.
 * **fields, keys**, if a table has been selected, the fields and keys are automatically populated from the DB schema.
-If not, type in the fields names.
+If not, type in the field names.

 ### DB Commands Examples